Atika bint Shuhda

 Atika bint Shuhda (عاتكة بنت شُهدة) was an 8th-century Arabian Qiyan musician, composer, singer and poet.

 She was born in Medina, but settled in Basra.
 She was the daughter of Shuhda, a female professional singer and mourner from Mecca who was herself a slave-singer for the Umayyad caliph al-Walid II ibn Yazid (r.
 743–744).
 Atika was particularly noted for her ability as a lute-player, and was described by Ishaq al-Mawsili (d.
 850) as the most skilled oud player he had ever heard.
-She is also known to setting lyrics by Umar ibn Abi Rabi'ah to music.
-Atika also acted as the instructor of other slave singers, and known as the teacher of the noted musicians Ishaq al-Mawsili and Mukhariq ibn Yahya.
+She is also known for setting lyrics by Umar ibn Abi Rabi'ah to music.
+Atika also acted as the instructor of other slave singers, and is known as the teacher of the notable musicians Ishaq al-Mawsili and Mukhariq ibn Yahya.